DSTIKE Hackheld · Volume 1

 | 2019–2020 | 2.1 — 2.5 | Stability + display drivers + button bindings for the wide variety of DSTIKE-class handhelds that emerged. |

-| 2021 | 2.6.1 | Jeff’s current firmware.
+| 2021 | 2.6.1 | Current firmware on this unit.
 Mid-2021.
 Refinements to the AP/station scanner, more reliable probe-spam, OLED rendering improvements. |

 | 2022–2024 | 2.7.x | Current line.
 Bug fixes, default-channel changes, Arduino-ESP8266 core 3.x compatibility. |